Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 - Pick ATS: Clemson (-1.5)

-Clemson is 8-3-0 against the spread this season compared to Miami (FL)'s 4-5-0 ATS record.
-The Tigers are 8-3-0 and the Hurricanes are 5-4-0 in terms of going over the point total.
-The two teams combine to score 167 points per game, 12.5 more points than this matchup's total.
+Clemson has gone 8-3-0 against the spread, while Miami (FL)'s ATS record this season is 4-5-0.
+The Tigers have hit the over in eight games, while Hurricanes games have gone over five times.
+The two teams combine to score 167 points per game, 11.5 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM